CloudLabsAI-Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-2-caching.md

 Azure API Management can be configured for response caching which can significantly reduce API latency, bandwidth consumption, and web service load for data that does not change frequently.

-1. Navigate back to your **Azure API Management** instance in Azure Portal.
+1. Navigate to **All API's** section in the API management resource.
 We will now apply caching to the **Colors API** we created in Exercise 3.

 1. Go to the **Colors API (1)** and select the **Get random color (2)** call: